tonyguesswho/Sats_Donate/README.md

 - Users can create a project
 - Users can view list of projects
 - Users can donate to a project
-- A litening invoice will be created for the payment
+- A lightning invoice will be created for the payment

 ### Technologies used
 - Javascript(Typescript)